 With all its concrete and hard edges, creating an urban oasis can seem a daunting prospect when you’re living in the city.

 The rewards for achieving your vision are enormous – your ‘green lung’ can provide flowers, fresh fruit and veg, and serve as a therapeutic retreat or a cosmopolitan destination for entertaining with friends and family.
+You can even enjoy shade, blossom and autumn colour provided by beautiful trees for small gardens.

 Even the tiniest spots can be transformed into an outdoor continuation of your indoor space, especially if you have grow houseplants that can be moved outdoors in summer.